AirshipCMS/Docs/Development-Guide.md

 In order to become more familiar with the development workflow, it might be helpful to review how to [Use Layouts & Templates](/documentation/view/using-layouts-templates), what the [Project Structure](/documentation/view/project-directory) is like, and how to use Airships [Propeller Helpers](/documentation/view/propeller-helpers) to render your site content.

+To view some sample projects with different development workflows, check out the [Boilerplates & Examples](/documentation/view/boilerplates-examples) in our Docs.

 ---

 ## Develop Locally